-Graduate students should review the list of faculty members (Table 2) when selecting a graduate advisor and additional faculty to serve on your graduate advisory committee.
-All faculty listed in Table 2 can serve as major advisor of M.S. students.
+Review the list of EPP faculty (Table 2) when working with your advisor to select your graduate advisory committee.
 Additional information about faculty can be found on the EPP website.

-If you are a Ph.D. student, please consult the Recommendations for Credentialing and Dissertation Committees document on who may chair, co-chair, or serve on the committee.
-This document provides an explanation of five different categories1 of potential graduate committee members; for some categories, such as non-UT faculty, the Graduate School requires that their curriculum vitae be submitted to the Graduate School for approval.
+All EPP faculty can serve as major advisor of M.S. students.
+Ph.D. students should consult the Graduate Catalog under the heading Doctoral Degree about credentialing of PhD Committee members and who may chair, co-chair, or serve on the committee.
+This document provides an explanation of five categories of graduate committee members; for some categories (non-UT faculty), the Graduate School requires that a curriculum vitae be submitted to the Graduate School for approval.
 Once your committee is selected, it must be approved by the EPP Department Head.